The number of deaths among Lilly Lake residents

 Suicide Prevention

 Grief may produce emotions such as shock, anger, and guilt.
-You may
+You

-occasionally find yourself in a moment of happiness.
+you'll occasionally find yourself in a moment of happiness.

 Eventually, you will return to normal.
-Be patient with yourself and
+Be patient with yourself

-allow the process to unfold in you at its own pace.
+and allow the process to unfold in you at its own pace.

 Every person grieves individually on his or her own schedule.
+The

-The normally accepted stages of grief as specified by Dr. Elisabeth
+normally accepted stages of grief as specified by Dr. Elisabeth

 Kubler-Ross are: